What Is A MIAM?

 There are two reasons:

-- It has increasingly been felt over the years that Court is not the best place to resolve family disputes, particularly in relation to children.
+- It has increasingly been felt over the years that Court is not the best place to resolve family disputes.
+Particularly disputes relating to children.
 It is much better for parents to agree arrangements between themselves.

 - The Family Courts are extremely busy which can lead to delays in cases being heard.
 If couples can be referred to Mediation it frees up Court time to deal with cases which need judicial input, e.g. very complicated financial cases or those involving children at risk.